microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/README.md

 1. Use shortcuts and the OneLake
 2. Work with data using Fabric Notebooks
-3. Leverage tools such as Data Wrangler and Copilot to simplify your tasks
+3. Leverage tools such as Data Wrangler to simplify your tasks
-4. Understand the different options to enrich data with a trained model within Fabric
+4. Understand the different options to apply a trained ML model in Fabric and how to export it

 ## Challenges